damithn/web-analyzer/README.md

  - Links: Counts internal, external, and inaccessible links
  - Login Form Detection: Checks for forms with password/username fields

+ ## Challenges
+Use Concurrency for Link Analysis
+  - Problem :
+    Link checking (AnalyzeLinks()) is done sequentially — every http.Get(link) waits for the previous one to finish.

+  - Solution :
+    Use Go routines + a bounded worker pool to check links concurrently but safely (avoid overwhelming network or CPU).

+  - Improvements :
+    - Parallelizes link checking → faster response times.
+    - Rate-limited concurrency via sem channel prevents overload.
+    - Thread-safe updates using sync.Mutex.
+    - Non-blocking — the main routine waits for all workers using WaitGroup.

 ## Future Enhancements
 - Archtectural Enhancements